barbeque/sg1000/README.md

  * asynchronous (sms power) also helped with the M1 transistor

 ## Version History
+# v0.5 (in development)
+This version contains experimental features.

+ * Wider holes on the boot ROM socket footprint, to accept a Textool/AliExpress-style ZIF socket for easier ROM changes during development

 # v0.4 (in testing)
 This version is in active development and may not be suitable for testing yet.